Louis-Kha/UWCSE154ECommercesite/APIDOC.md

     * If missing itemid, an error is returned with the message: "Missing one or more parameters, please try again!"
     * If missing score, an error is returned with the message: "Missing one or more parameters, please try again!"
     * If missing review, an error is returned with the message: "Missing one or more parameters, please try again!"
   * Possible 500 Request (all plain text):
     * "An error occurred on the server.
 Try again later."

+### Name: Add Item to Cart
+* Request Format: /itemview/add
+* Request Type: POST
+* Returned Data Format: Plain Text
+* Description: Adds an item to the current user's cart, and if the item is already in the cart, it increases the quantity by 1 instead
+* Parameters: Form Data (username, itemName)
+* Return Type: Text
+* Example Request: /itemview/add
+* Example Response: "Added item into cart"
+* Error Handling:
+  * Possible 500 Request (all plain text):
+    * "An error occurred on the server.
+Try again later."